 A student may repeat the ACT to achieve acceptable scores.
 Prior to repeating tests, students are advised to enroll in general education courses that will increase knowledge in the subject area of the test with subscores which are below that required.
+Information regarding dates for the ACT is available by contacting Jefferson State Community College's Testing Services (205) 856-7896.

-- Students are expected to maintain a satisfactory level of health, including freedom from chemical dependency and communicable diseases.
+- 8. Students are expected to maintain a satisfactory level of health, including freedom from chemical dependency and communicable diseases.
 Students must be able to fully participate in the approved program of classroom studies and campus and clinical laboratory learning experiences and responsibilities.
 Medical examination forms indicating a satisfactory level of health must be submitted as required.
 Students must test negative for drugs and alcohol during a screening conducted prior to assignment for clinical experiences.
-Random drug and alcohol screening may be conducted during clinical experiences. - Technical standards checklist: The physical therapy profession is considered to be moderately physically demanding.
+Random drug and alcohol screening may be conducted during clinical experiences. - Technical standards checklist: The physical therapy pro-9. fession is considered to be moderately physically demanding.
 In the interest of student and patient safety, applicants possessing certain limitations may be requested to demonstrate abilities to perform clinical procedures and skills prior to or after admission to the PTA program.
 Students should be able to demonstrate abilities to perform procedures and skills safely, effectively, and without potential endangerment to self, other students, faculty, patients or other health care workers.
 Medical examination records and/or statements from physicians or other appropriate professional therapists may be required to assist in evaluating a student's ability to fully participate in the learning activities and responsibilities of the PTA program.
 If a student is unable to demonstrate abilities to perform procedures or skills safely, effectively, and without potential endangerment, the student may be denied admission or progression in the program.
 Program faculty will make the final determination regarding an applicant's eligibility for participation in program activities.